CelaDaniel/inventory-application/README.md

 # Inventory Application

 This project is a Node.js-based Inventory Management Application.
 I created this to further learn Express.
+It's therefore not pretty, but shows backend skills.

 Live Website: https://inventory-application.up.railway.app/